ozlemgulp/create-pipeline/README.md

         xml.isEnabled = true
     }
 }
 ```

-* To test run `./gradlew test`.
+* Run `./gradlew test` to run all tests.
 Then created test report uploaded to the artifact.
 * Code Coverage Verification option `./gradlew test jacocoTestCoverageVerification`.
 >Add jacocoTestCoverageVerification task to the **build.gradle.kts** and define minimum coverage limit: